Woman's Spine Fractured In Homophobic Attack On New York City Subway

 Advertisement

 Eventually, the man approached the victim from behind and punched her in the back of the head, causing her to fall and hit the ground.
-The suspect continued to stay on the train until he arrived at the Forest Hills 71 Av station, where he fled on foot.
-The woman was later transported to Elmhurst Hospital Centre and treated for a fractured spine.
+The suspect continued to ride the train until he arrived at the Forest Hills 71 Av station, where he fled on foot.
+The woman was later transported to Elmhurst Hospital Center and treated for a fractured spine.

 The NYPD’s Hate Crime Task Force has released both a still image and video footage of the incident in the hopes that eyewitnesses will come forward with new information that could eventually lead to an arrest.